Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Gas-powered BMW 3 Series will continue

-The launch of the electric BMW 3 Series will be a global event, but the gasoline-engined version is not going away.
-As part of BMW’s commitment to providing customers with the Power of Choice, a thermal-engined model will remain in dealer showrooms for years to come.
+As part of BMW’s commitment to providing customers with the Power of Choice, a thermal-engined 3 Series will remain in dealer showrooms for years to come.
 After all, the 3 Series is the bread and butter for BMW.

 BimmerPost forum member ynguldyn says that an eighth-gen BMW 3 Series is in the pipeline.
 It will consist of sedan and wagon versions, codenamed ‘BMW G50’ and ‘BMW G51.’
 It will enter production in July 2027, which means customers should be able to get the standard 3 Series well into the next decade.